neo4j/graphql/docs/rfcs/rfc-007-subscriptions.md

 RETURN collect(DISTINCT m) AS meta
 ```

-#### Subscribe to connections and disconnections
+#### Subscribe to relationships
-To provide support for relationship subscriptions, we need subscriptions focused on nodes connections and disconnections.
+To provide support for relationship subscriptions, `connect` and `disconnect` events should be available.

 Assuming the following typedefs:
 ```graphql